KenMacD/tarabish/README.md

     $ cd server
     $ make

+Generated gen-js files have to be copied to docroot, as does thrift.js from the thrift project.

 ## Running #####################################################################

 To start the server run `make start` from the server directory.
 It will listen